Sleep Apnea 101: Definitions

 The effects of the condition may be quite advanced before sufferers are aware they brux.
 Eroded teeth may be brought to the sufferer's attention during a routine dental examination.
 If enough enamel is eroded, the softer dentine will be exposed, and erosion will accelerate.
 This opens the possibility of dental decay and tooth fracture, so early intervention by a dentist makes sense.

-A "built in" humidifier is designed as a part of the CPAP machine and cannot be removed or separated from the CPAP machine.
-As with an integrted humidifier, it eliminates the need for a second hose or power cord.
+- A "built in" humidifier is designed as a part of the CPAP machine and cannot be removed or separated from the CPAP machine.
+As with an integrated humidifier, the design eliminates the need for a second hose or power cord.
 The water chamber can be removed for cleaning or replacement purposes.

 A disadvantage is that a built in humidifier may produce less moisture if used as passover because the surface area is typically smaller.
 Also, since the humidifier is "built in" to the machine, detaching it is not an option.
 This can be an issue for frequent travelers.
 Lastly, if the machine or humidifier stops working, the entire unit must be sent in for repair or replacement, not just the component that failed.

 An example of a machine with a built in humidifier is the ICON Auto CPAP Machine with Built In Heated Humidifier and SensAwake as seen below.